Lynching of Paul Reed and Will Cato: Murder of Hodges family

 Henry Hodges was a farmer in Bulloch County, Georgia, living about 6 mile from Statesboro, the county seat.
 His farm house burned down on the night of Thursday, July 28, 1904.
 The next day, the bodies of Hodges, his wife Claudia, their nine-year-old daughter Kitty Corrine, two-year-old son Harmon, and six-month-old son Talmadge were found in the burned house.
 The remains of the five victims were buried in a single coffin the next day.

 Even while the house was still burning, neighbors who arrived during the night discovered Henry Hodges' hat, signs of a struggle, and puddles of blood a short distance from the house.
 In the morning, footprints of four men, one of whom was barefoot, were found around the house.
 Dogs were brought, but were unable to track the men very far.
 Two shoes were found nearby, a brogan and a dress shoe, which a neighbor identified as belonging to pairs of shoes he had bought for an African-American tenant on his farm, Paul Reed.
 A knife, also identified as belonging to Reed, was found nearby.
 Several strands of hair, believed to be from Claudia Hodges, were stuck in tar on the heel of one shoe.

 The next day, a group of men from the area searched Reed's house.
 The unofficial posse found shoes matching the ones found near the Hodges' house, one in Reed's house, and the other under the house.
 The shoes found near the Hodges' house had shoe laces cut from a calico material, and a bolt of matching material was found in Reed's house.
 A pair of pants found at Reed's house had what appeared to be blood in a pocket.
 While Reed acknowledged that the shoes were his, he claimed that the blood in his pocket was from a dead partridge he had placed there, and he denied any involvement in the murder of the Hodges family.
 The sheriff subsequently arrested Paul Reed and his wife, Harriett.

+In their book The Man from the Train, authors Bill James and Rachel McCarthy James argued that the Hodges family was actually murdered by the titular serial killer, who had committed a series of similar family murders.